-Anafi has a flight time of 27 minutes and offers FaceAware and TapFly, with Dji Mini 2 having a 4K camera and flight time of 21 minutes.
-Anafi has a flight time of 27 minutes and features a GPS and Vision Positioning System, with Dji Mini 2 has a flight time of 21 minutes, with Auto Return Home, Altitude Hold, and FPV real-time transmission.
+Anafi has a flight time of 27 minutes and offers FaceAware and TapFly, with Dji Mini 2 having a 4K camera and a flight time of 21 minutes.
+Anafi has a flight time of 27 minutes and features a GPS and Vision Positioning System, with Dji Mini 2 having a flight time of 21 minutes, with Auto Return Home, Altitude Hold, and FPV real-time transmission.

 A small, nimble quadcopter for budding aerial photographers, the Parrot Anafi was designed to be used with the free flight 3 app.
 This app allows you to set a flight path for the Anafi to follow and allows you to take pictures and videos as you fly.

 The Anafi is equipped with an ultra-wide-angle camera that captures a large field of view.
 You can stream flight footage in real-time to give you the opportunity to view your flight path as you fly.
 The Anafi also comes with a technology-driven safety system.
 This system utilizes sensors to halt the blades in case of an emergency.